Tulip-Dev/tulip/doc/user/workspace.rst

 * *The size of the labels is not adapted.
 Even when I try to augment it for each node, nothing happens; what should I do?*

   By default, the label size is set to a certain interval.
 The size appreciation in Tulip can be deceptive so we have decided to implement a dynamic font size, scaling the font according to your view.
 However, some people may need more control upon the label size.
-You will find in the Scene Rendering Settings (see :ref:`workspace_diagram_scene`) options to manage the font size interval or to use a fixed value.
+The Scene Rendering Settings (see :ref:`workspace_diagram_scene`) options can manage font size interval or use a fixed value.
 Checking the *Fit labels size to nodes size* option also adapts the labels to the corresponding nodes according to their size.

 * *I have set a few label for some edges but I can not see them.
 The label density is set to* Show all *and I am sure the labels are not hidden.
 How can I fix this?*